ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_kms_vsphere_configuration/guide.en-gb.md

 ---
-title: "Configuring VM encryption with a server KMS"
+title: "Configuring VM encryption with a KMS server"
 excerpt: "Find out how to encrypt your virtual machine on vSphere using a KMS server"
 updated: 2024-04-19
 ---